nicolodalvit/nicolodalvit.github.io/index.md

 ### Working Papers

-1. "How Social Networks Shape Our Beliefs: A Natural Experiment among Future French Politicians", (2015), with Yann Algan, Quoc-Anh Do, Alexis Le Chapelain, and Yves Zenou. [link (new version coming soon)](Network.pdf).
+1. "How Social Networks Shape Our Beliefs: A Natural Experiment among Future French Politicians", (2015), with Yann Algan, Quoc-Anh Do, Alexis Le Chapelain, and Yves Zenou.
+Draft to be finished.

 &nbsp;